Prag8855/aab/content/guides/mietkaution.md

 ### If your landlord won't return your Kaution

-If your landlord won't return your deposit, you can get help from your [tenants' association](/glossary/Mieterverein) or a [lawyer](/guides/english-speaking-lawyers-berlin).
-Conny also offers a [deposit recovery service](/out/conny-kaution).
-You only pay if they are successful.
+If your landlord won't return your deposit, you can get help from your [tenant association](/glossary/Mieterverein) or a [lawyer](/guides/english-speaking-lawyers-berlin).
+Your [legal insurance](/glossary/Rechtsschutzversicherung) might cover the cost of a lawyer.

 ## Need help?

-Conny also offers a [deposit recovery service](/out/conny-kaution).
-You only pay if they are successful.
-There are many other people who can help you.

 **[Where to find help ➞ Apartment questions](/guides/questions-about-berlin#apartment-questions)**